Prev Next

 k = f.size_forward_set()

-sets s to the total number of elements in all the sets corresponding to the sparsity pattern stored in the function object f .
+sets k to the amount of memory (in unsigned character units) used to store the vector of sets sparsity patterns.
 If the sparsity patterns for this operation use elements of type bool, the return value for size_forward_set will be zero.
-Otherwise, its return value will be non-zero (unless the entire sparsity pattern is false).
+Otherwise, its return value will be non-zero.
 This sparsity pattern is stored for use by RevSparseHes and when it is not longer needed, it can be deleted (and the corresponding memory freed) using

 f.size_forward_set(0)